maarten-betman/file-watch/README.md

 # file-watch

-Small script to run a file watcher and a number of files.
+Small script to run a file watcher on a set of (sub)folders.
 Works as module or from the command line.

+When multiple paths are passed a each patch watcher is run in a dedicated thread.

 ```
 main.py C:/path/to/folder